5 of the best walnut scrubs for soft and smooth skin

 Image: Courtesy lookfantastic

 Show your skin the love it deserves with this gentle scrub from Sukin.
-The unique scrub is infused with ground rosehip seeds and walnut shells that lift off dead skin and impurities to reveal glowing skin underneath.
-The formula also contains skin-loving ingredients like quandong, camellia and essential fatty acids that revitalise the skin.
-Massage your face with gentle circular movements using the product and rinse and pat dry to get radiant skin quickly.
+The special scrub is infused with ground rosehip seeds and walnut shells that lift off dead skin and impurities to reveal glowing skin underneath.
+The formula also contains a blend of skin-loving ingredients like quandong, camellia and essential fatty acids that revitalise the skin.
+Massage your face with gentle circular movements using the product and rinse and pat dry to get radiant skin in no time.

 Image: Courtesy lookfantastic